joaodafonseca/ofxJFCanvas/README.md

 # ofxJFTimeLine
-timeline addon for OF WIP
+canvas addon for OF WIP